mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 Spiral fMRI was based on a slice-selective multi-slice 2D gradient echo sequence (Fig. 1) with custom-designed spiral readout gradient waveforms.
-For every third slice, concurrent field recordings were performed on the dedicated acquisition system (Dietrich et al., 2016a), with NMR field probes being excited a few milliseconds prior to readout gradient onset (Fig. 1, bottom row, (Engel et al., 2018b)).
+For every third slice, i.e., a TR of 270 ms, concurrent field recordings were performed on the dedicated acquisition system (Dietrich et al., 2016a), with NMR field probes being excited a few milliseconds prior to readout gradient onset (Fig. 1, bottom row, (Engel et al., 2018)).

 For the spiral trajectories, we selected two variants that had previously provided high-quality images in individual frames (Engel et al., 2018b, Fig. 2):